 If there’s one thing that separates an average leader from a great one, it’s the ability of the latter to build meaningful relationships with their colleagues and followers.
 Average leaders know little more than people’s names and positions, but great leaders dig beneath the surface and forge personal relationships.

 If you want people to respect you, then you have to care about them as individuals.
-Stop seeing employees as names on the payroll sheet and start seeing them as mothers, fathers, artist, and skilled professionals.
-This will change your entire outlook, and the way they look at you too.
+Stop seeing employees as names on the payroll sheet and start seeing them as mothers, fathers, artists, and skilled professionals.
+This will change your entire outlook and the way they look at you too.

 5. Commit to being better